 About the Author:

-Utkarsh Goklani is a PGP student of IIM Ahmedabad (2016-2018).
+Utkarsh Goklani is an alumnus of IIM Ahmedabad (2016-2018).
 He scored 99.62%ile in CAT 2015.
 Prior to joining IIM A, he worked as Macroeconomics Analyst at Credit Suisse.